Workload Management is available to all Pro and Enterprise Plan customers

 Manage project members’ workload - If you are a project manager, you will be able to manage the workload of all your project members.

-Default roles such as supervisor, problem or project manager will be saved with the relevant supervisor level permissions when the workload module is enabled in an account.
+Default roles such as supervisor, problem or project manager are populated with the relevant supervisor level permissions when the workload module is enabled in an account.

 Before we get into the details of how you can manage workload, let's understand the basics of workload management.